intranda/goobi-workflow-plugins-en/administration/intranda_administration_ruleset_editor.md

 ---
 description: >-
   This is an Administration Plugin for Goobi workflow.
-It allows to edit ruleset xml files directly from the user interface of Goobi workflow.
+It allows to edit ruleset xml files directly from the user interface.

 ---

 Ruleset editor